-To be sure, while Texas isn't usually colder than most places in the country or world during the winter, it has gotten extremely cold here in the past.
-You won't believe how cold it's gotten in these five well-known Texas cities!
+While Texas isn't usually colder than most places in the country or world during the winter, it has gotten extremely cold in the Lone Star State in the past.
+You won't believe how cold the temperature in Texas gotten in these five well-known Texas cities!

-I've lived in Austin for almost 10 years, so I can speak to how cold it gets here personally.
-Although snow happens rarely (only once every other year or so, and usually not more than a dusting), it frequently dips down below freezing—sometimes even in the 20s Fahrenheit!
+Although snow in Texas' capital happens rarely (only once every other year or so, and usually not more than a dusting), it frequently dips down below freezing—sometimes even in the 20s Fahrenheit!
 The lowest temperature ever recorded in Austin was -2°F, in 1949, according to the National Weather Service.
 The temp in Texas is never going to be the very lowest in Austin, but it gets colder here than you might assume!

 If you know anything about desert climates, it won't surprise you that El Paso has cold winters.
 What's shocking to many people is just how cold it gets here in winter—the coldest temp in Texas, on any given day, is often recorded in El Paso!
 Although winter temperatures in El Paso are much higher than the all-time record of -8°F set in 1962, with an average daily temperature of 44°F, regional topography leads to strong winds that often make it feel much colder.

 Without a doubt, the fact about San Antonio that surprises people most is just how small its famous Alamo is.
 The second runner-up probably relates to San Antonio's winter weather, which is far colder than you might imagine.